The Idaho Anne Frank Human Rights Memorial has been officially accepted and recognized as a “Site of Conscience.”

 Be a Part of the Memorial

-Honor loved ones with a dedicated paver to be displayed in perpetuity at the Idaho Anne Frank Human Rights Memorial with placement either next to the Rose Beal Legacy Garden or the Marilyn Shuler Classroom for Human Rights.
-Orders for new pavers are currently being accepted for placement in the Memorial in early 2018.
+Honor loved ones with a dedicated paver to be displayed in perpetuity at the Idaho Anne Frank Human Rights Memorial with placement next to the Rose Beal Legacy Garden.
+Orders for new pavers are currently being accepted for placement in the Memorial in early 2019.